 First, any foreign property owner should plan ahead to obtain an ITIN far in advance of transferring any property, and to apply for a withholding certificate as soon as any property transfer has been arranged.
 Second, it is critical that any Foreign Seller wishing to complete a 1031 Exchange consults with a knowledgeable, professional, qualified intermediary early in the sale process, and as well procures tax or financial counsel from experienced advisors, to assist them with the closing and US tax filing process.
 If you would like references for a Qualified Intermediary, please let us know.

-For more information about the issues facing Foreign Nationals, see the Foreign Buyer’s Guide page.
+For more information about the issues facing Foreign Nationals, get the Foreign Buyer’s Guide.